3 people favorited this theater

 The Palladium Cinema opened on 18th March 1929 with Alice Terry in “Garden of Allah”.
-Seating was provided in stalls and circle levels It was the first cinema in Durham licenced to operate on Sundays.
+Seating was provided in stalls and circle levels.
+The proscenium was 35ft wide, the stage 20ft deep and there were several dressing rooms.
+It was the first cinema in Durham licenced to operate on Sundays.
 On Sundays they were restricted to one evening performance and the programme had to be approved by both the Chief Constable and the Bishop of Durham.

 The Palladium Cinema was damaged by a fire on 16th January 1934.
 It was refurbished and re-opened on 5th March 1934 with Leslie Henson in “It’s A Boy”.

 The Palladium Cinema was refurbished in late-1967, re-opening with “The Bible-In the Beginning”.
 The cinema closed in 1976 and operated as a Bingo Hall until 1982 when it became a Church.

 It stood empty from 2004 and was demolished in 2016.

 Just login to your account and subscribe to this theater.